AkshaySG14/File-Encryptor/README.md

 completely transform the file, making it unreadable once encrypted.

 The application was created in Xcode, and written in C++ as a way to familiarize myself with digital cryptology.
-Though written completely in C++, the code was built upon the SFML framework, which provided functions necessary for the code to work.
+Though written completely in C++, the code is built on the SFML framework, which provided the necessary functions for the code to work.
 Regardless, anyone versed in C++ would be able to easily examine the code.

 To launch the application, a mac with the latest OS is required.
 The application itself can be launched immediately once downloaded.